Share:

 About Pamela

-Pamela Woolford is an interdisciplinary artist, intertwining her work as a writer, immersive-media creator, filmmaker, and performer to create new forms of narrative work about Black women and girls, and others whose joy, imagination, and inner life are under-explored in American media and popular art.
-She is the recipient of seven Maryland State Arts Council Awards, including an Independent Artist Award in literature and an Individual Artist Award in screenwriting; five film-festival awards internationally; a Changemaker Challenge Award from United Way of Central Maryland and Horizon… more
+Pamela Woolford is an interdisciplinary artist, intertwining her work as a writer, immersive-media creator, filmmaker, and performer to create new forms of narrative work about Black Americans and others whose joy, imagination, and inner life are under-explored in American media and popular art.
+She is the recipient of nine Maryland State Arts Council Awards (including five Creativity Grants, an Independent Artist Award in literature, and an Individual Artist Award in screenwriting); five film-festival awards internationally; a… more

 Meditations on a Marriage: A Memoir of Our Year and a Half

-Meditations on a Marriage: A Memoir of Our Year and a Half is Pamela Woolford's marriage-memoir collection, a group of essays about her tumultuous relationship with her composer husband, who was emotionally abusive and showed signs of mental illness.
-Woolford was a 2016 Tucson Festival of Books Literary Awards finalist and shortlisted for the 2017 Fish Publishing Short Memoir Prize for collection excerpts.
+Meditations on a Marriage: A Memoir of Our Year and a Half is Pamela Woolford's marriage-memoir collection, a group of essays and vignettes about her tumultuous relationship with her composer husband, who was emotionally abusive and showed signs of mental illness.
+Excerpts from her collection made Woolford a 2016 Tucson Festival of Books Literary Awards finalist and shortlisted her for the 2017 Fish Publishing Short Memoir Prize.
 Two excerpts from Meditations on a Marriage are published in Eunoia Review: "Coffee" and "Dog."

 About Meditations on a Marriage, Pamela Woolford says, "Six months into my marriage to my composer (now ex-) husband, he, out of the blue, berated me for taking a break while writing an email he asked me to write as a favor.
 I was astonished and confused.
 Six months after that I had the thought that he might kill me.
 His escalating verbal assaults and mental abuse left me with that much fear.
 Yet even after he drove me out of our home on New Year's Day 2015 with two days of back-to-back rages, what I wanted more than anything was to have the man I fell in love with back.
 After little more than a year with him, I had become someone I didn't recognize.
 I was 46 when we married, and it was my first marriage partially because I am cautious, logical, and independent.
 How did this happen to me?
 Verbal and mental abuse are insidious in the way they slowly turn a person inside out, in my case making me question my own logic and intuition and long for the man who was actually abusing me.
 Meditations on a Marriage is about the love I shared with a fellow artist, my surprising but not atypical reaction to his abuse and manipulation, and his psychological challenges, as he exhibited signs of having a personality disorder."